 Only Applies to : Access and bid on government contracts as a First Nation, Métis or Inuit business owner.

 Only Applies to : Find the business information you need as a First Nations or Métis entrepreneur in Saskatchewan.

-Manitoba Aboriginal Business Directory You can search for or register an Aboriginal business in this directory of suppliers.
+Saskatchewan Canadian Aboriginal and Minority Supplier Council Become a certified Aboriginal or minority-owned supplier or register to access these suppliers and benefit from inclusive supply chain practices.
 Tools and Financing for Aboriginal Business Find tools, training and networks created by your peers and by industry leaders to help you start or grow your Aboriginal business.
 Business Planning

 Before starting a business it is recommended that you have a solid business plan.
 Access information on business plans, templates and learn more about doing market research.